Bluebell Photo Shoot What to Wear.

 Importantly, sticking to neutral tones and soft hues is a good basis to start with.

 Therefore pick up to three colours which complement your surroundings and choose your outfits around them.
 To clarify, I find greys, navy, cream, lilac and blue all work nicely.
+In fact greys are my upmost favourite for a bluebell photo shoot.
+They sit well against both purple and green whilst allowing enough contrast to pop.

 What Not to Wear for Your Bluebell Photo Shoot.